TW-ASMP/AIW/Hierarchy Specification Instruction.md

 ## Hard and Fast Rules

-1. Every entity must have a parent entity
+* Every entity must have a parent entity
-2. Every entity must only have one parent entity
+* Every entity must only have one parent entity
-3. Every parent entity must be either
+* Every parent entity must be either
-  4. exist in Toronto Water's asset database <sup>[1](#myfootnote1)</sup>, previous to the start of the project, or
+  * exist in Toronto Water's asset database <sup>[1](#myfootnote1)</sup>, previous to the start of the project, or
-  5. exists in the EIW or AIW, in virtue of the consultant's addition
+  * exists in the EIW or AIW, in virtue of the consultant's addition into the spreadsheet

 ## Specification at the Lower Levels of the Hierarchy